soyalk/alk99_evil-twin-attack/README.md

 ﻿   - Evil twin attack on android (alk99)*root requered
-this script is just for educational purposes only DO NOT BE EVIL
+ ###### this script is for educational purposes only DO NOT BE EVIL
+this attack is similar to fluxion and linset but in an other plateforme

+# alk99

 # Requerement: